bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

+##############

 1. What is the DOM?

+Document Object Model: it treats the html document as a tree structure where each node is an object that represents different parts of the page.
+It allows javascript to manipulate,structure and style the web page.

 2. What is an event?

+Event is an action thats performed.
+Click, scroll, double click, mouse enter, etc.

 3. What is an event listener?

+An event listener is where if you perform an event then something will happen

 4. Why would we convert a NodeList into an Array?

+nodelist is an array like object. if we need to use array methods, map or filter we have to convert the nodelist into an array.

 5. What is a component?

+components are reusable code.
+For example, if you have a navigation menu, rather than having to code each page with the mav list you can create a nav component.
+You would write the code once and then export it to be used elsewhere within your site.

+or components can be described as different sections of the page, ie header, footer, nav bars, main content, etc.

+############

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.